Implement v-model in Vue.js

 Nesting v-model

-One such use case can come up with Headless UI which is an unstyled UI framework.
-It contains the logic for menus, listboxes, switches, dialogs, and so on, but the styling is totally up to you.
+One scenario where this can come up is when working with Headless UI, which is an unstyled UI framework.
+It contains logic for menus, listboxes, switches, dialogs, etc. but leaves the styling up to the developer.
 These components accept a v-model

-binding, and if we want to create a new component with our custom style, we also need to pass around the needed model values and emits to make it all work.
+binding, and if a custom styled component is needed, necessary model values and emits must be passed around to make it all work.

 This example is a toggle component that wraps switch from Headless UI.
 It’s adapted from the basic example in the switch documentation and uses Tailwind CSS for styling.
 My previous post Create a Web App with Vue 3, Tailwind CSS and Storybook covers setting up Tailwind CSS with Vue.